sindresorhus/sindresorhus.github.com/source/pages/apps/faq.md

 - Select `Go to Folder…` from the `Go` menu
 - Enter: `~/Library/Logs/DiagnosticReports`
 - In the resulting list, select all files that starts with the app name, ZIP them, and [send me](/feedback)

+### How can I send you a **spindump** for one of your Mac apps? {#spindump}

+- Make sure the app in question is running.
+- Open the Activity Monitor app.
+- In the search bar in the toolbar, write the name of the app.
+- Select the app.
+- In the “View” menu (in the menu bar), click “Run Spindump”.
+- Click the “Save” button.
+- Send me the file.

+### How can I send you a **process sample** for one of your Mac apps? {#sample-process}

+- Make sure the app in question is running.
+- Open the Activity Monitor app.
+- In the search bar in the toolbar, write the name of the app.
+- Select the app.
+- In the “View” menu (in the menu bar), click “Sample Process”.
+- Click the “Save” button.
+- Send me the file.

 ### Can you support non-Apple platforms?